Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/NagiosOrIcinga.rst

  :tab-width: 4

 To run this script with Nagios you have to register it.
-To do this you have to register the command with the following lines in a config file:
+To do this you have to register the command with the following lines in a commands config file (e.g. /usr/local/nagios/etc/checkcommands.cfg or /etc/icinga/commands.cfg):

-TODO: What config file?

 .. code-block:: none